-- The leaves will appear paler green leaves with indistinct markings.
+- The leaves will appear paler green with indistinct markings.

-- The plant will be leggy as it will produce less energy.
+- The plant growth will be leggy due to a lack of energy.

-- The soil will appear wet as the transpiration cannot take enough water.
+- The soil appears wet as the transpiration cannot take enough water.

 - Drooping, curling, and wilting of foliage can be prominent.

 - Calathea will start leaning toward the window in search of a light source.

 - Light deficiency will hamper the photosynthesis process resulting in stunted or no new growth.

 As Calathea favors indirect sunlight, getting them exposed to bright light will show various signs.

 - Brown and black spots on the edges of leaves.